 The Remuneration for executive directors of the Company should comprise of fixed and variable performance-based pay, with greater percentage allocated to performance-based pay.
-Accordingly, as a good governance practice, the Company should enlist the performance criteria for the employees/ directors for the payment of proposed remuneration and incentivize the employees/ directors to continue with the company.
+Accordingly, as a good governance practice, the Company should enlist a performance criteria objective in nature for the employees/ directors for the payment of proposed remuneration and incentivize the employees/ directors to continue with the company.
 To align remuneration with long term performance of the Company, such performance criteria should be on a multi-year basis.

-SES will analyze the past remuneration paid to the Promoters and Non-Promoter Executive Directors and in case of asymmetry in their remuneration, SES will recommend AGAINST further increase in Director's remuneration.
+SES will analyze the past remuneration paid to the Promoters and Non-Promoter Executive Directors and in case of asymmetry in their remuneration, SES will recommend AGAINST further increase in Promoter Director's remuneration which either maintains or increases skewness.
 As a guidance, SES will inter-alia consider the parameters provided under the Listing Regulations for assessing the Promoter ED remuneration.

-Further, if the remuneration exceeds the below limit, then, SES would expect the Company to seek specific resolution by the shareholders.
+Further, if the remuneration exceeds the below limits, then, SES would expect the Company to seek specific resolution by the shareholders.
+Please note that the both the conditions are independent of each other.